stadiumphenom/cr4wlr/docs/md_v2/core/table_extraction.md

 )

 # Option 3: Use advanced strategies when needed
-from cr4wlr import LLMTableExtraction, LLMConfig
+from krauler import LLMTableExtraction, LLMConfig

 # Only for complex tables that DefaultTableExtraction can't handle
 # Automatically handles large tables with smart chunking